Fgeeha/nanocell-csv/README.md

 ### V - Limitation of Liability

+UNLESS OTHERWISE MUTUALLY AGREED TO BY THE PARTIES IN WRITING AND TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, WE OFFER THE SOFTWARE AND OUR SERVICES AS-IS AND MAKE NO REPRESENTATIONS OR WARRANTIES OF ANY KIND CONCERNING THOSE, EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING, WITHOUT LIMITATION, WARRANTIES OF TITLE, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON INFRINGEMENT, OR THE ABSENCE OF LATENT OR OTHER DEFECTS, ACCURACY, OR THE PRESENCE OF ABSENCE OF ERRORS, WHETHER OR NOT DISCOVERABLE.
+SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OF IMPLIED WARRANTIES, SO THIS EXCLUSION MAY NOT APPLY TO YOU.

-TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT, OR OTHERWISE, ARISING FROM, OUT OF, OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.THE SOFTWARE SHALL NOT BE HELD RESPONSIBLE FOR ANY DATA LOSS OR DATA CORRUPTION RESULTING FROM ITS USE.
+EXCEPT TO THE EXTENT REQUIRED BY APPLICABLE LAW, IN NO EVENT WILL WE BE LIABLE TO YOU ON ANY LEGAL THEORY FOR ANY SPECIAL, INCIDENTAL, CONSEQUENTIAL, PUNITIVE OR EXEMPLARY DAMAGES, LOSS OR CORRUPTION OF DATA ARISING OUT OF THIS LICENSE OR THE USE OF THE SOFTWARE AND OUR SERVICES, EVEN IF YOU HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

+SAVE FOR ANY CLAIM THAT CANNOT BE LIMITED OR EXCLUDED BY APPLICABLE LAW, DEATH OR PERSONAL INJURY CAUSED BY OUR NEGLIGENCE OR FRAUD, YOU AGREE THAT OUR LIABILITY SHALL AT ALL TIMES BE LIMITED TO A SUM EQUAL TO EUR 1,000.

+Should a clause be deemed invalid, such clause shall be deemed modified to the minimum extent necessary to make it valid whilst keeping its intended meaning.

 ### VI - Privacy